beaker-project/beaker-project.org/dev/proposals/dynamic-virtualization.rst

 ~~~~~~~~~~~~~~~

 Beaker will make use of the console APIs in OpenStack to ensure that console
-logs for dynamically provisioned systems are captured correctly.
+logs for dynamically provisioned systems are captured correctly
+(:issue:`950903`).

 Deferred features